 - Modular open system architecture to reduce cost and improve performance

-- Radiation performance to support high altitude and interplanetary missions
+- Radiation performance to support all Earth orbits and interplanetary missions

 - Multiple approaches for high-reliability miniaturized satellites